The body’s immune system

 the best therapy for cancer

-The body’s immune system is so far the only way to cure cancer.
+The body’s own immune system is so far the only way to cure cancer.
 This is because even after the removal of a locally occurring tumor – e.g. a prostate carcinoma – tumor cells are present throughout the patient’s body.
 These microscopic cells cannot be visualized by imaging and have not yet been treated.
-They can remain inactive in the body for years and decades and form the basis for the later growth of metastases and larger clusters of tumor cells.
+They can remain inactive in the body for years and decades and form the basis for the later growth of metastases, larger clusters of tumor cells.
 The vast majority of men with prostate cancer die from metastases rather than their primary tumor in the prostate.

 Nevertheless, established therapies for prostate cancer are focused on treating the primary tumor.
-Surgery, radiation and chemotherapy damage the immune system instead of supporting it.
+Surgery, radiation and chemotherapy actually damage the immune system instead of supporting it.
 Treatment of cancer cells scattered throughout the body has not routinely taken place.

 supports the body’s immune system in the fight against tumor cells